Claudius Gothicus: Government and foreign affairs

-Portrait head of a 3rd-century soldier-emperor, perhaps Claudius Gothicus (Worcester Art Museum).
+Portrait head of a 3rd-century soldier-emperor, very likely Claudius Gothicus (Worcester Art Museum).

 Generally, when a Roman commander is killed it is taken as a sign that a state of war is in existence, and if we can associate the death of Heraclianus in 270, as well as an inscription from Bostra recording the rebuilding of a temple destroyed by the Palmyrene army, then these violent acts could be interpreted the same way.
 Yet they apparently were not.
 As David Potter writes, "The coins of Vaballathus avoid claims to imperial power: he remains vir consularis, rex, imperator, dux Romanorum, a range of titles that did not mimic those of the central government.
 The status vir consularis was, as we have seen, conferred upon Odaenathus; the title rex, or king, is simply a Latin translation of mlk, or king; imperator in this context simply means "victorious general"; and dux Romanorum looks like yet another version of corrector totius orientis" (Potter, 263).
 These titles suggest that Odaenathus's position was inheritable.
 In Roman culture, the status gained in procuring a position could be passed on, but not the position itself.
 It is possible that the thin line between office and the status that accompanied it were dismissed in the Palmyrene court, especially when the circumstance worked against the interests of a regime that was able to defeat Persia, which a number of Roman emperors had failed to do.
 Vaballathus stressed the meanings of titles, because in the Palmyrene context, the titles of Odaenathus meant a great deal.
 When the summer of 270 ended, things were looking very different in the empire than they did a year before.
 After its success, Gaul was in a state of inactivity and the empire was failing in the east.
 Insufficient resources plagued the state, as a great deal of silver was used for the antoninianus, which was again diluted.